A Coruña: Rail transport

 Railway services depart from San Cristovo Station.
 The city is connected with Madrid and Vigo by high-speed rail since 2021 via the Madrid–Galicia high-speed rail line.
 Regional lines connect the city with Vigo through Santiago de Compostela and Pontevedra, Lugo and Monforte de Lemos.
-Intercity ALVIA trains depart to Madrid twice daily.
-There is a freight train station that serves the port.
+Intercity Avé, Avlo and Avant trains depart to Madrid Chamartín ten times daily.
+A freight train station serves the port and is not open to the public.

 Intercity buses

-Regional and intercity buses depart from the Bus station at Caballeros Street, adjacent and connected to the train station by an open-air pedestrian sky walk.
-A Coruña is well connected with its metropolitan area and other Galician cities and towns.
-Intercity bus services provided by ALSA, Monbus and FlixBus connect the city with Madrid, Barcelona, Andalusia and the Basque Country among others and with European cities such as Geneva, Paris or Munich.
+Regional and intercity buses depart from the Bus station at Caballeros Street, 200 meters away and connected to the train station by an open-air pedestrian sky walk and city streets.
+A Coruña is well connected by autobus with its metropolitan area and other Galician cities and towns.
+Intercity bus services provided by ALSA, Arriva Galicia, Monbus and FlixBus connect the city with Madrid, Barcelona, Andalusia and the Basque Country among others and with European cities such as Geneva, Paris or Munich.

 Local public transport

-Local transportation in A Coruña is provided by :es:Compañía de Tranvías de La Coruña.
+Local transportation in A Coruña is provided by :es:Compañía de Tranvías de La Coruña, which has held its major unified municipal bus service contract for nearly 38 years, from 6 February 1987, until it officially expired on 31 December 2024.
+The company itself has operated public transport in the city for over 120 years.
 Its network includes 24 bus lines served by 93 vehicles.
 Despite its name containing the Spanish word for tramway, it no longer operates any trams.
 The tramway had been inaugurated in 1903 as a horse drawn tram which was electrified starting in 1911 with the last horse drawn trams withdrawn in 1913.
 The tram was partially replaced by trolleybuses before completely shutting down in 1962.
 The tram was subsequently revived in 1995 as a heritage tramway before again ceasing operations in 2011.
+The tram rails are being removed as part of regular street maintenance.
 The trolleybus which had replaced the tram after World War II was itself withdrawn in 1979.